 When J.M.G.
-Le Clézio won the Nobel Prize in literature in 2008, I had no idea who he was — as I’m sure was the case with most of you.
+Le Clézio won the Nobel Prize in literature in 2008, I had no idea who he was — as I’m sure was the case with many of you.
 Not that that’s uncommon when the winner is announced in October — often the press release is my first encounter.
 I was pleased, then, when I saw that Godine Press’s Verba Mundi series had two of his books available, The Prospector and, more recently, Desert (Désert, 1980; tr. from the French by C. Dickson, 2009).
 I started with Desert because it is the book cited by the Nobel committee as Le Clézio’s “definitive breakthrough as a novelist.”

 Reading this book took me back to my days in university when I was very engaged with post-colonial literature.
 In fact, it’s a major disappointment that though this book was published in French in 1980, it was unavailable to us in English until nearly thirty years later — thirty years!
 It is as good as any of the post-colonial books I read (Achebe, Soyinka, Walcott, Naipaul, Rushdie), and it is better than most.
 I would have loved to study it in a class.
 It deserves some serious attention, and hopefully it is on the road to getting it.